safe-global/safe-config-service/README.md

 ### 1. Configuration

 The environment variables are set via the `.env` file.
-The configuration in `.env.example` is meant to be production ready.
+The configuration in `.env.example` is meant to be used **only for development**.
 You can copy it and adjust it to your development needs (refer to the file for the explanation about each environment variable).
 ```shell
 cp .env.example .env
 ```

-**Important:** Some variables are required to be set before running the application: `SECRET_KEY`, `POSTGRES_USER`, `POSTGRES_PASSWORD`.
-They can be set either locally on your environment or (as a provided example) by uncommenting these variables from the `.env` file.
+**Important:** It is recommended to set sensitive fields (like passwords) and adjust other parameters for your production environment needs.
+The `.env.sample` configuration shouldn't be used for any production deployment.

 ### 2. Running the service image